 Nuno Gomes insists that Portugal could cope without superstar striker Cristiano Ronaldo in this summer's World Cup.

-The Real Madrid ace is a major injury doubt for the Seleccao's tournament opener against Germany on June 16 as he continues to battle both tendinitis and a persistent thigh problem.
+The Real Madrid ace is a major injury doubt for the Seleccao's tournament opener against Germany on June 16 as he continues to battle both tendonitis and a persistent thigh problem.

-Gomes freely admits that the loss of Ronaldo would be a hammer blow for Portugal, he says the club has several players of capable of stepping up to the mark in the absence of their talismanic attacker.
+Gomes freely admits that the loss of Ronaldo would be a hammer blow for Portugal, he says they have several players of capable of stepping up to the mark in the absence of their talismanic attacker.

 “However, with Cristiano of course we are stronger.
 I hope they can perform well to bring Portugal to advance further in World Cup.”

-Gomes was part of the Portugal side managed by Luiz Felipe Scolari which suffered heartbreak in the 2004 European Championship final when it lost to Greece on home soil.
+Gomes was part of the Portugal side managed by Luiz Felipe Scolari which suffered heartbreak in the 2004 European Championship final when they lost to Greece on home soil.

-However, the 37-year-old believes the current Brazil boss is capable of leading the home side to glory this summer.
+However, the 37-year-old believes the current Brazil boss is capable of leading the hosts to glory this summer.

 "I consider Brazil because they are they host, as well as Spain, because they are the defending champions."

-However, Gomes says Portugal should not be discounted, while at the same time acknowledging that the team will require a slice of good fortune to emerge from a tricky group.
+However, Gomes says Portugal should not be discounted, while at the same time acknowledging that they will require a slice of good fortune to emerge from a tricky group.

-“Maybe this time Portugal are favorites with Germany.
+“Maybe this time Portugal are favourites with Germany.
 If we get past the group stage then we can go further.
 The important thing now is to focus in each game."